berkeley-stat243/stat243-fall-2020/README.md

 ## Online discussion and questions.

-We will use the [course Piazza site](https://XYZ) for communication (announcements, questions, and discussion).
+We will use the [course Piazza site](https://piazza.com/berkeley/fall2020/stat243) for communication (announcements, questions, and discussion).
 If you're enrolled in the class you should be a member of the group and be able to access it.
 If you're auditing or not yet enrolled and would like access, make sure to fill out the survey above and I will add you.

 ## Schedule (Tentative):

-Week 1:
+**Week 1**

 Class:
  - Wed Aug.
 26 (live): general introduction, basic UNIX demo
  - Fri Aug.
 28 (OPTIONAL, live): game event to get to know each other

-Assignments:
+Lab: (OPTIONAL) R and basic UNIX practice

-Week 2:
+**Week 2**

 Class:
  - Mon Aug 31 (live): webscraping demo